One of my first jobs as a career consultant made a real

 you around here anymore.

-- A defense manufacturer terminated a 15-year engineer who was recovering
+- An aerospace manufacturer terminated a 15-year engineer who was recovering

 from hip-replacement surgery.
 The company didnt take the trouble to